QuBerto/OS-Bot-COLOR/documentation/classes/Walker.md

     Point: A `Point` representing a pixel coordinate relative to the center of the minimap, accounting for any rotation.

-## change_position
+## change_position()

-Click the minimap to change position.
+Click a point on the minimap and thus command our character to walk there.

 Args:
-    dest (Point): The destination xy-coordinate in potentially rotated minimap pixel space.
+    dest (Point): The destination xy-coordinate in potentially-rotated minimap pixel space.

-## get_target_posn
+## get_target_posn()

-Get the furthest-away coordinate to the destination within 12 tiles distance.
+Get the furthest-away coordinate to the destination within a boundary.

-Get the furthest-away `Point` within 12 tiles by searching from the destination `Point` backward to our current position.
+Get the furthest-away `Point` within `self.MAX_HORIZON` tiles by searching from the destination `Point` backward to our current position.

 Args:
     walk_path (WalkPath): A list of `Point` tuples describing our character's